walterisbrown/addisoncountyfielddays/content/exhibits/Home_and_Garden_Departments.md

 1. A Grand Prize of $100.00 will be awarded to THE MOST OUTSTANDING ENTRY in the Handicrafts Department.

-#### OPEN AND UNCLASSIFIED:
+#### RECYCLED CRAFTS:
+1. Bethany Barry Award $100.00 for the most creative reuse of face masks.
-1 .
-Bethany Barry Award $75 forthe most creative shopping bag made out of recycled materials.
+3. Bethany Barry Award $75.00 forthe most creative shopping bag made out of recycled materials.